 While overall league tables can provide an indication of a university's strengths and student satisfaction, they're usually based on undergraduate courses.

 Do your own research, but don't focus on the university's reputation as a whole, as this varies depending on the subject you choose.
-A university's subject-specific strength is a more valid concern - an institution may be strongest for your area of study even if it doesn't score highly overall.
+'It's worth digging a bit deeper to discover which universities have a good reputation in the subject you're interested in,' suggests Christine.

 Find out about course reputation and student satisfaction rates (for particular programmes and with the wider department), how well courses are run and the reputation of tutors.
 What's the quality of teaching like?
 Do well-known lecturers spend time teaching at the university?
 Speak to past students as they are well placed to answer these questions and can provide 'inside' information.